The LDBC Social Network Benchmark Interactive workload v2: A transactional graph query benchmark with deep delete operations: Using the workload

 \subsection{Auditing}

 LDBC's benchmarks come with stringent auditing guidelines to ensure that they are implemented correctly and the results derived during benchmark runs are reproducible.
 Audits are carried out by independent auditors who are certified by the benchmark task force.
 The auditor ensures that an implementation is compliant with the LDBC specification by performing a thorough code review, running ACID tests, and executing the benchmark.
-The results of audits are published as \emph{full disclosure reports} and systems are ranked on the LDBC website according to their throughput. \footnote{\url{https://ldbcouncil.org/benchmarks/snb-interactive/}} In the following, we highlight important aspects of the \snb auditing guidelines such as rules for precomputation, ACID tests, system pricing, and our fair use policy.
+The results of audits are published as \emph{full disclosure reports} and systems are ranked on the LDBC website according to their throughput. \footnote{\url{https://ldbcouncil.org/benchmarks/snb-interactive/}} In the following, we highlight important aspects of the \snb auditing guidelines such as rules for precomputation and ACID tests.
 For the detailed auditing guidelines, we refer the reader to the \snb specification~\cite[Chapter 7]{DBLP:journals/corr/abs-2001-02299}.